ibourn/ibourn/README.md

 🔭 Open to work: Passionate about crafting a better future through Web3, I'm seeking exciting blockchain ventures.

-☕ Fueled by an insatiable curiosity and a strong desire to build, with skills for teamwork and supporting others.

-📘 Currently Learning: Sharpening my skills with Foundry; also, embracing and taming the complexities of Rust.

 💬 Ask me about Solidity, Foundry, Optimization.

 📩 Reach Out: To discuss blockchain opportunities or collaboration, shoot me an email at craftadapp@proton.me.